Eric Garcetti: Controversies

 A 2019 Los Angeles County report on missteps in the government's handling of the 2018 Woolsey Fire cited the unavailability of firefighting units during critical times of the fire, which was the most destructive in county history.
 During this time, Garcetti personally requested fire officials check the status of a private residence in Bell Canyon.
 The report states: "a significant number of requests by political figures to check on specific addresses of homes to ensure their protection distracted from Department leadership to accomplish priority objectives."

 On August 5, 2020, Garcetti announced that he was authorizing the city to shut off water and power service to houses hosting parties or violating public health orders during COVID-19.

 On October 19, 2020, journalist Yashar Ali reported allegations that Garcetti was aware of sexual misconduct committed by his senior advisor Rick Jacobs and did not take proper action.

+On October 6, 2021 Garcetti signed legislation to implement what was described as one of the "strictest" vaccine passports in the country.
+Critics including business trade groups opposed the mandate for forcing employees to put themselves in confrontations with customers.
+Others, including the ACLU, cited the negative effect of segregating the vaccinated from the non-vaccinated and the potential exacerbation of structural disparities in healthcare.
+This mandate subsequently extended to all city employees at the time.
+Hundreds of school district employees and first responders were fired or placed on leave for their refusal to comply with the order.

 On January 30, 2022, Garcetti sparked controversy when he posed for a photo with Magic Johnson at the 2022 NFC Championship Game while not wearing a mask, in defiance of city, county, and stadium mask mandates.
 Garcetti justified the photo by saying he only removed his mask during the photo and held his breath during the photo op.
 His statement generated widespread ridicule.